Disarmament and non-proliferation

 UNMAS

-At the end of 2019 and again at the end of 2020, Belgium gave EUR 2 million to UN Mine Action Service (UNMAS) for programmes in Iraq and Syria.
+Belgium has been contributing to UN Mine Action Service (UNMAS) programmes in Iraq and Syria since the end of 2019.
 This support is part of Belgium's commitment to stabilizing the territories that have been liberated from the terrorist group Islamic State (IS).

 The large-scale contamination of these territories with improvised anti-personnel mines prevents the safe return of refugees, the cultivation of the land, the restoration of the basic infrastructure and the restart of economic activities.